 - Assess your need to take both DFP Core courses by reviewing the DFP Fundamentals Skills Inventory Form.

-- Prepare a brief statement (500 chars) about your interest in the DFP CREATE Program, to be entered into the online application form.
+- Prepare a statement (2,000 chars) about your interest in the DFP CREATE Program, to be entered into the online application form.